drevicko/entGraph/README.md

 Please follow the below instructions to create entailment graphs and/or replicate the paper's experiments.
 You can download all the additional necessary data from from https://worksheets.codalab.org/worksheets/0x8684ad8e95e24c4d80074278bce37ba4/ except specified otherwise.

-Markup: 1.
-Clone the entGraph project
+1. Clone the entGraph project

 2. Download and add lib and lib_data folders inside the entGraph folder.